 BIM objects are simply reusable components software users can drag and drop into 3D models.
 Objects can range from building fabric to electric and plumbing components i.e. windows, pipe fittings, doors, support beams, etc.

 Designers can get BIM objects directly from manufacturers, BIM catalogs, or create their own sets of reusable objects.
 Here are some popular libraries:

 There is a major push to create a set of shared standards for creating BIM objects.
 The goal being that each object is intelligent enough to allow for truly plug and play drafting regardless of who created the object.

 Ideally, each object is more than just a 3D model.
 An object’s built-in intelligence can be aware of (and can contribute to) environment restrictions.
 For example, adding/removing a wall object could inform and adjust HVAC requirements on the fly.
 Or adding additional floors can change support requirements.

-The NBS National BIM Report 2018 found that 70% of respondents do not believe BIM is sufficiently standardized.
-Some of the participants stated that there are too many interpretations of the Public Available Specification (PAS) documents and the basic requirements of BIM standards are not known well enough.
+The NBS National BIM Report 2018 found that 70% of respondents do not believe BIM data is sufficiently standardized.
+Some of the participants stated that there are too many interpretations of the Publicly Available Specification (PAS) documents and the basic requirements of BIM standards are not known well enough.